angular/angular/aio/content/guide/deployment.md

 The client makes many small requests for individual application code and template files, a fact you can quickly confirm by looking at the network tab in a browser's developer tools.
-Each small file download can spend more time communicating with the server than tranfering data.
+Each small file download can spend more time communicating with the server than transferring data.

 Development files are full of comments and whitespace for easy reading and debugging.
 The browser downloads entire libraries, instead of just the parts the app needs.